Mud and Wool

 After a few reps of this exercise, I realize how very blessed I am, and suddenly I feel embarrassed that I envied someone else’s life.
 I also start to feel happy for that person, rather than envious.

-While all of our situations are different-the obvious blessings that others can see outwardly or the inner struggles that we do our best to hide,-we all have something to be grateful for.
-And when we see something in someone else’s life that we can’t help but wish we had, we can simply be excited for that person and move on with our day.
+While all of our situations are different—the obvious blessings that others can see outwardly or the inner struggles that we do our best to hide—we all have something to be grateful for.
+The more I shift my focus onto what I have rather than what I don’t, the more I am able to applaud my friends rather than envy them.

 I’m Megan